Ascariasis is an infection with the parasitic roundworm Ascaris lumbricoides.

 - Vomiting worms

-- Worms exiting through the nose or mouth
+- Worms leaving the body through the nose or mouth

 Tests and Exams